gravitational/teleport/assets/digitalocean/README.md

 ## Usage

+The snapshot building process is based on [Packer](https://www.packer.io/intro/index.html) so make sure it is installed in your system.

 ### Step 1: Prepare Digital Ocean access token.
 Create personal access token from Digital Ocean control panel (in API menu).